canada-ca/PCTF-CCP/assessment/digital-identity-acceptance-statement.md

 # Digital Identity Acceptance Statement

-A Digital Identity Acceptance statement is based on the concept introduced in [NIST Digital Identity Guidelines Section 5.5](https://pages.nist.gov/800-63-3/sp800-63-3.html#daps)

-An assessment document is being developed on [Google Docs](https://docs.google.com/document/d/1tYWZN9_Z1TacDSojZSSLt8r6JoWvqw5bKNTR85FhIJA/edit?usp=sharing)

 For the Pan-Canadian Trust Framework, a digital identity acceptance statement will be based on the assessment of trusted processes using the trust objectives defined below.
 These trust objectives will have an associated set of conformance criteria that define the necessary stringency for acceptance.

+A Digital Identity Acceptance statement is based on the concept introduced in [NIST Digital Identity Guidelines Section 5.5](https://pages.nist.gov/800-63-3/sp800-63-3.html#daps) and adapted for the purposes of the Pan-Canadian Trust Framework.

+An assessment document is being developed on [Google Docs](https://docs.google.com/document/d/1tYWZN9_Z1TacDSojZSSLt8r6JoWvqw5bKNTR85FhIJA/edit?usp=sharing)

+Below, is a draft outline of the digital identity acceptance statement.

 ## Verified-Person

   * Person is uniquely distinguished within a population
   * Person is a real person.
-  * Personal information is correct according to authority
+  * Personal information is correct according to authority.
   * Personal information is attributed to the right person.
   * Personal information is up to date.

 ## Verified-Login

-  * Returning user is same as initial user
+  * Returning user is same as initial user.
   * Returning user has exclusive control (token, key, secret, etc.)
   * Returning user is living person.